mediachain/aleph/README.md

       Buffer [...] } }
 ```

+To also fetch the data objects associated with each result, use `remote.queryWithData` instead of `remote.query`.

 #### `aleph query`

 `aleph query --remotePeer <peerAddress> <queryString>` will execute a query on a remote peer using the peer-to-peer